hattieonline/being/content/en/docs/prologue/Winter.md

 sought metrics and her best day
 and subsequently she will become blind
 to undertones and parallel lines due to
-the sleepless witness borne to others&#39; attainment
+the sleepless witness borne to others' attainment
 of the key performance indicators set by corporate,
 such as:
 publicized CEO morning routines,